and your most popular pinot questions answered

 5 facts you need to know about pinot noir

 - Chardonnay and Pinot Noir are cousins (not legit cousins but the wine equivalent) - chardonnay is a cross between pinot noir and Gouais blanc (Heunisch) grape varieties.
 This is why you will find the the varieties are grown together in regions.

-- The most expensive bottles of wine in the world is a pinot noir. - It is from pinot’s first growing region Burgundy, France.
+- The most expensive bottle of wine in the world is a pinot noir. - It is from pinot’s first growing region Burgundy, France.
 The wine is Domaine de la Romanee-Conti – Romanee-Conti Grand Cru – and each bottle sells for an average of 11,000 pounds!
 Yep, I mean I think we would be happy with a 6Ft6 pinot and a european getaway but whatever floats your wine boat.

 - Pinot Noir is usually made with ‘whole bunch’ - This means the entire bunch including the stems goes into the crusher and fermenter.
-This practice is rarely used on varieties other than pinot and it gives wine its tannin.
-Tanning brings a different taste to the wine, its drying and astringent.
+This practice is rarely used on varieties other than pinot and it gives the wine its tannin.
+Tannin brings a different taste to the wine, its drying and astringent.
 It also adds years of life allowing pinot to age gracefully.
 Ok give us a bottle of tannin stat.

 - There’s an entire movie dedicated to this variety - Sideways.
 Here is our favourite clip from the movie.